 Hi, my name is [NAME], and I’m a constituent from [CITY, ZIP].

-I’m calling to express my support for S. 1, the For the People Act and urge [REP/SEN NAME] to work to swiftly pass this legislation.
+I’m calling to express my support for the For the People Act and urge [REP/SEN NAME] reconsider the legislation.
 Addressing corruption, protecting voting rights, and reforming campaign finance should be bipartisan priorities to make our democracy better for all Americans, regardless of their political affiliation.

 Thank you for your time and attention.